 Tag-alongs are devices that allow you to tow a child’s bike behind you, usually attaching at the front of the smaller bike with a long metal pole to the seatstay of the adult bike.

 The advantages here are that the child will get some exercise and pedal (if they want to – they might end up letting you do all the work) and gets used to being on their own bike.

 The disadvantages include having to continue to ride on with it once you’ve dropped the child at school, unless there is somewhere to park the bike and tag-along device.

-Rona Wightman is a fan of this method, and they are increasingly popular as they suit a wide variety of ages: “I had a child seat and then an Isla Rowntree trailerbike [aka tag-along].
+Rona Wightman was a fan of this method, and they are increasingly popular because they suit a wide variety of ages: “I had a child seat and then an Isla Rowntree trailer bike [aka tag-along].
 The tagger lasted to age ten.”

-Her set up included a front rack with panniers while using the child seat, and now rear panniers with the trailer bike, which came with its own rack.
+Her setup included a front rack with panniers while using the child seat, and then rear panniers with the trailer bike, which came with its own rack.

-Trailers and self contained seats for children designed to be towed along behind a bike, are great for babies, toddlers and younger kids.
+Trailers and self-contained seats for children and are designed to be towed along behind a bike – they’re great for babies, toddlers and younger kids.